PelionIoT/mbl-docs/Docs/install_mbl_on_device/provision/provisioning_instructions.md

     pip install manifest-tool==1.4.8
     ```

-* See the Device Management documentation [for more information on installing the manifest-tool](https://www.pelion.com/docs/device-management/current/cloud-requirements/manifest-tutorial.html).
+  See the Device Management documentation [for more information on installing the manifest-tool](https://cloud.mbed.com/docs/latest/cloud-requirements/manifest-tutorial.html).

-* <a href="https://portal.mbedcloud.com/login">A Pelion Device Management account</a>.
+<a href="https://os.mbed.com/account/login/" target="_blank">A Pelion Device Management Account</a>.

 ## Preliminary steps